Sleep Apnea

 FACTORS COMPLICATING TREATMENT

 MOUTH BREATHERS - Mouth breathing is devastating to health, because the air that hits the back of the throat has not been warmed, filtered, and moistened by the nose.
 Some people are obligate mouth breathers, because their nasal cavity is too narrow to allow adequate airway flow.
-Other people have a nasal cavity that is just wide enough to allow normal nasal airway flow become obligate mouth breathers whenever allergies or rhinitis causes swelling of the nasal mucous membranes.
-Obligate mouth breathers can be converted to nose breathing after palatal expansion to widen the nasal airway.
-However, palate expansion it rarely eliminates apnea, because the area that is widened is located far from the back of the throat where the obstruction occurs.
+Other people have a nasal cavity that is just wide enough to allow normal nasal airway flow, and thehy become obligate mouth breathers whenever allergies or rhinitis causes swelling of the nasal mucous membranes.
+Obligate mouth breathers can be converted to nose breathers after palatal expansion to widen the nasal airway.
+However, palate expansion rarely eliminates apnea, because the area that is widened is located far from the back of the throat where the obstruction occurs.
+Habitual mouth breathers use an oral airway despite having an adequate nasal airway passage, and their mouth breathing habit can usually be eliminated by almost any mechanism that can hold the mouth closed; including chin straps, lip taping, thick foam cervical collars, or interarch orthodontic elastics on an oral appliance that fits on the teeth tightly enough to resist being pulled off them by the weight of the lower jawbone.

 TMJ DISORDERS - can make it difficult to advance the mandible rapidly or extensively, but they usually resolve by middle age when OSA begins, so they rarely prevent gradual mandibular advancement, and they certainly do not prevent soft palate elevation or tongue holding.